crs4/bbmri-it-school-tutorials/07-tutorial-fair-workflows/RO_crate.md

 How can we check that an RO-Crate conforms to the specifications?
 The [RO-Crate Validator](https://github.com/crs4/rocrate-validator) has been developed for this purpose.
 It provides a Command Line Interface (CLI) and a Python API for programmatic usage.

-Move back to the directory that contains `sample-crate` and install the validator:
+Switch back to the directory that contains `sample-crate` and install the validator in a dedicated virtualenv:

 ```bash
 python3 -m venv .venv